sarahwduffy/sarahwduffy.github.io/index.md

 <br>

 Hello!
 I am a PhD candidate in Economics at Oxford.
 I study the macroeconomic and financial effects of climate change and climate policy.
 My research combines structural models from international economics and finance with empirical evidence, utilising text based and machine learning methods.
 Previously, I was a PhD intern at the Bank of England.  <br>

 ## <span style="font-size: 0.8em;">Research Papers</span>

-**Climate Change, Adaptation, and Sovereign Risk**
+**<a href="https://sarahwduffy.github.io/JMP.pdf">Climate Change, Adaptation, and Sovereign Risk</a>**
-*Draft available upon request*
+*Job Market Paper*
 <details>
 <summary>Abstract</summary>

-How costly are natural disasters for emerging markets?
-I consider this question paying special attention to the role of adaptation and financial frictions limiting fiscal space.
+Many emerging markets face high borrowing costs and exposure to natural disasters.
+How will fiscal constraints affect the adaptation to, and therefore the losses from, climate change in such economies?
 A sovereign default model augmented with natural disasters and endogenous adaptation predicts that i) climate change increases borrowing costs, ii) adaptation reduces borrowing costs, and iii) default risk constrains adaptation.
-These economies suffer from an 'adaptation trap': high borrowing costs restrict adaptation, leading to higher losses from disasters and higher borrowing costs in the future.
-In order to test these predictions I construct a novel measure of adaptation using text analysis to identify adaptation expenditures in government budgets.
+These economies suffer from an `adaptation trap': high borrowing costs restrict adaptation, leading to higher losses from disasters and higher borrowing costs in the future.
+To test these predictions I construct a novel measure of adaptation using text analysis to identify adaptation expenditures in government budgets.
 Consistent with the model, I document a robust positive relationship between sovereign ratings and adaptation as well as a positive causal effect of cyclone strikes on default risk that is attenuated by adaptation.
-The sovereign risk- adaptation channel is quantitatively important in the calibrated model.
-In the Caribbean 10% of GDP losses from cyclones are due to default risk.
-Debt relief is effective in mitigating these losses.
+The sovereign risk- adaptation channel is quantitatively important in the estimated model.
+In the Caribbean $10\%$ of GDP losses from cyclones are due to default risk.
+This loss increases with climate change but can be mitigated by debt relief policies.
 </details> <br>

 **The Carbon Premium and Policy Risk Exposure: A Text-Based Approach**